 Placing live plants in a pot before shipping them is a great way to keep them safe during delivery.

-If you’re sending bare-root plants, you will want to wrap the roots in padded material to keep the plant’s roots from being damaged during transit.
-Consider putting your plant in a larger container than it needs and then adding excess soil or other materials around it to give it some protection.
+If you’re sending bare-root plants, you will want to wrap the roots in padded material to keep the plant’s roots from being damaged during minimum transit time.
+Consider putting your entire plant in a larger container than it needs and then adding excess soil or other materials around it to give it some protection.

 If you are concerned about the weight of your package, we recommend keeping the plant together with its pot and then moving that piece in one direction while moving the pot in another direction.
 This way, you’ll be able to avoid shifting around too much dirt, which could damage roots or cause other issues.